eloj/lzw-eddy/README.md

 ## Usage

 In your code, define `LZW_EDDY_IMPLEMENTATION` and then `#include "lzw.h"`.
-This will give you a decoder/encoder _specific_ for 9-12 bit codes, and a string table for 4096 entries.
+This will give you a decoder/encoder _specific_ for 9-12 bit codes, giving a string table of 4096 entries.

 You can optionally define `LZW_MAX_CODE_WIDTH` to a value between 9 and 16 before including the header to change this compile-time default.
 Due to the way the dictionary is reconstructed during decompression,